microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/parent_child_relationship.md

 ![Pic of Frustrated Man](../images/what.jpeg)

-Remember, we don't indent our code by our website's **content**, we indent it using the HTML tag's **parent, child, sibling relationships**.
-So how did we get the title centered?
+Remember, you don't indent code by the website's **content**; rather, you indent it using the HTML tag's **parent, child, sibling relationships**.
+So how do you get the title centered?
 Good question!
-That will require some CSS that we will cover in part three of the workshop.
-For now, just understand that indentation is determined by the parent, child, sibling relationships, **not** by how we want the HTML to be visually-rendered in the browser.
+That will require some CSS that will be covered in part three of the workshop.
+For now, just understand that indentation is determined by the parent, child, sibling relationships, **not** by how you want the HTML to be visually-rendered in the browser.

 ## HTML and parent, child, sibling relationships

 The parent, child, sibling relationships reference is a term to describe the relationship between tags and elements inside an HTML document.

-To know the relationship between tags, we must first determine the parents, children, and siblings within our HTML document.
+To know the relationship between tags, you must first determine the parents, children, and siblings within the HTML document.

 For example: